DyamiC25/DyamiC25.github.io/index.md

 # Hello World

 This is my home page!
-My name is Dyami Carney and I am a student at [Cal State Fullerton](http://www.fullerton.edu/) and my major is computer science
+My name is Dyami Carney and I am a student at [Cal State Fullerton](http://www.fullerton.edu/) and my major is Computer Science.

 ## Computer Science Projects

-My github page is https://github.com/DyamiC25
+My GitHub page is https://github.com/DyamiC25

 ### CPSC 120